Auth Codes

 |---|---|

-| Authentication Key | The actual code value that must be included in requests as the AUTH_CODE parameter. |
+| Authentication Key | The actual code value that must be included in requests using the Auth Code URL Key parameter name (default: AUTH_KEY). |

 | WordPress User Role | (Optional) When set, users registered using this code are assigned this role instead of the default role configured in Register Settings.
 Useful for creating multiple user tiers (e.g., "premium" vs "free") from a single endpoint. |